teodozjan/lacuna-cookbuk/README.md

 lacuna-cookbuk
 ==============

-Script helps [lacunaexpanse.com](https://us1.lacunaexpanse.com/) players doing boring tasks like moving glyphs to one place that can make plans from them.
+Script helps [lacunaexpanse.com](https://us1.lacunaexpanse.com/) players doing boring tasks like moving glyphs to one place that can make plans from them or searching where excess fighters can be put.
+The intention was putting perl6 into life.

 I use parrot backend for building this.